openstack-archive/devstack-gate/doc/jenkins.rst

 The OpenStack Jenkins can be found at http://jenkins.openstack.org

-The current system uses :doc:`tarmac` to manage Launchpad Merge Proposals for projects using bzr as a version control system.
-As we add projects which are using git, or migrate projects from bzr to git, we are using :doc:`gerrit`
+OpenStack uses :doc:`gerrit` to manage code reviews, which in turns calls Jenkins to test those reviews.

 Authorization
 *************